 The California Forest Pest Council has annual meetings every fall for CFPC members, forest managers, forest pest specialists, policy makers and analysts, government agencies and anyone interested in forest health.

 The CFPC posts registration information as well as notes and presentations from past meetings on this web site.

 Annual Meeting & Reports:

-- Register Now for the California Forest Pest Council 62nd Annual Meeting
+- Save the Date!! – California Forest Pest Council Annual Meeting – November 4 & 5th, 2015

 - Annual Meeting Archives

 Ask a Tree Health/Pest Specialist:

 For expert advice on what is affecting your forest trees, go to Ask A Tree Health/Pest Specialist

 You can also fill out the Forest Pest Detection Report (PDF) and send it into your local Cal Fire or US Forest Service Forest Health Specialist.
 The information will be added to the CA Insect and Disease Atlas (CAIDA) website.